s-albert/awesome-dotnetcore-pack/README.md

 # Awesome DotNetCore Pack

-A colection of useful and stable dotnetcore/C# extensions
+A collection of useful, stable and best rated dotnetcore/C# extensions, which build a productive IDE.
+If you are also an angular/typescript developer check out the [Awesome Angular Pack](https://marketplace.visualstudio.com/items?itemName=salbert.awesome-angular-pack), which reuses extensions that offer support for both environments.

 ## C# and DotNetCore